 - It is not affected by termite.

-- It is not reacted with chemical means it has great resistant against chemical attack.
+- It is not reacted with chemicals means it has great resistance against chemical attack.

 - It is economical.